Employee engagement has a slew of benefits for any organization.

 According to a 2016 Gallup Survey, an engaged workforce leads to 17% more productivity.
 The same survey says that only 33% of US workers felt involved and enthusiastic about their jobs.

-To achieve employee engagement, you need to build a great culture, be transparent about the state of the company and its overall goals, and acknowledge those who help your company.
+To achieve this, you need to build a great culture, be transparent about the state of the company and its overall goals, and acknowledge those who help your company.

 How to Foster Employee Engagement

 First, it’s important to understand that you cannot manufacture employee engagement.
-Some employees are simply more engaged, or open to initiatives than others, so start with your engaged employees and let the goodwill spread from there.
+Some members of your organization are simply more engaged, or open to initiatives than others, so start with your engaged employees and let the goodwill spread from there.

-Offering incentives to reach certain goals, but having them do something extra to reach a bonus is not true employee engagement.
+Offering incentives to reach certain goals, but having them do something extra to reach a bonus is not truly going to help you reach your goals as a company.

 Also, be transparent.
 Give employees consistent feedback on how they’re doing in a positive way.
 Managers should let employees know what they like about their work, and give them a clear, attainable path on what they should do going forward to reach their goals.